aticodein/django-milestone/README.md

 - The app name must be all lowercase caracter no space only dash can be used.
 - Heroku uses Postgres database, so first I did add-on with free option
   - at setting Config Vars: the SECTRET_KEY and DATABASE_URL must be set for every project.
--in developer terminal with pip must be installed psycopg2
+  - in developer terminal with pip must be installed psycopg2
   - this for the Heroku database connection
    `Pip freeze > requirements.txt`
 - Then in settings.py I have database: